Ultimate Disney World Packing List Tips: What to Bring & Unique Ideas

 The second half is our comprehensive Disney packing list that you can download and save.
 This encompasses things you almost certainly already own–but might forget without this downloadable packing list for Walt Disney World.
 We use this checklist to make sure we’ve remembered all the basics.
 As for unique items, we update this list regularly with new ideas, plus essentials based upon feedback and suggestions from readers.
 We love discovering innovative things that improve travel, so please share your finds and recommendations in the comments!

-This next tidbit applies to all items you order, but also non-perishable groceries and snacks.
-If you’re ordering a lot and don’t want to hassle with bringing it with you, it’s possible to place an order with Amazon.com prior to our trip and have the items shipped to your Walt Disney World resort.
+If you’re going to order this stuff for your trip and don’t want to hassle with bringing it with you, it’s possible to place an order with Amazon.com prior to our trip and have the items shipped to your Walt Disney World resort.
 In Address Line 2, specify your arrival date.
 Resorts now charge a $6 package handling fee will apply to all packages that are received by the hotel.
-This fee does not apply to grocery delivery.
+This fee does not usually apply to grocery delivery.

 With all of that said, let’s get to the unique item Disney packing list, and then the packing checklist.
 We’ll start with the items our readers love the most–smart items that’ll save you time, money, stress, or (literally) physical discomfort and pain!